maize-genetics/phg_v2/docs/build_and_load.md

 * `--reference-file` - Reference FASTA genome processed with the `prepare-assemblies` command.

+In addition, `conda-env-prefix` is an optional parameter that specifies the path to the Conda directory that contains the conda environment needed to run phg.
+If not set, conda env `phgv2-conda` in the defauilt location will be used.

 After compression is finished, we can navigate to the directory containing the TileDB instances.
 In my case, this would be the